ThomasBerends/symfony-certification-preparation-list/readme.md

 Please help add new links/info.
 We currently have not all topics covered.
 For more information refer to the [Contributing page](contributing.md).

 The exam topics are copied from the [official exam topics](https://sensiolabs.com/en/symfony/certification.html).
 This project only focuses on Symfony 3.0 (not 2.3).
-When the 4.0 exam eventually comes out, we'll update for that.
+When the 4.0 exam eventually comes out, we'll update for that and move 3.0 to a separate branch.

 ## Table of Contents